 - Financial tracking in Excel spreadsheets

 Nobody had the complete picture.
-When a supplier responded to a claim, the CS agent had to hunt through multiple systems to understand the context.
+When a supplier responded to a claim, the CS agent had to hunt through five systems to reconstruct the context.
+The first 10-15 minutes of every supplier reply were spent rebuilding what the case was about.

 Now everything flows into a single timeline: